connor74/moexR/README.md

 # moexR
-## How to get repo trades from moex.com
+## How to get data from moex.com

-I need to get history of trades on repo - market (Moscow exchange currency).
+In this project, I want to create some functions for working with the API of the Moscow Exchange Currency (moex.com).